isomerpages/govtech-stp/_dcev-lane/travel-checklist-death-and-critical-illness-emergency-visit-lane.md

 &#x2610; <i><b>C) Pre-Departure COVID-19 Polymerase Chain Reaction Test (PDT)</b></i>

 Travellers must take a PDT **within 48 hours before departure** for Singapore, unless they:
-- Below the age of three in this calendar year; or
+- Are below the age of three in this calendar year; or
 - Have remained in only [Category (I) country/region](/shn-and-swab-summary) in the past 14 consecutive days before departure; or
 - Are Singapore Citizen entering Singapore via the Causeway or Second Link.

-Travellers can take either a COVID-19 Polymerase Chain Reaction (PCR) test at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing" target="_blank">internationally accredited or recognised lab/clinic/medical facility</a> <b>OR [For Category II and III arrivals from 11 Nov 2021, 2359 hours]</b> an Antigen Rapid Test(ART) administered by a trained professional, including a medical professional or government-recognised trained professional in the country/region of departure. <b>Self-Swabs are not allowed</b>.
+Travellers are required to take either a COVID-19 Polymerase Chain Reaction (PCR) test at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing" target="_blank">internationally accredited or recognised lab/clinic/medical facility</a> <b>OR [For Category II and III arrivals from 11 Nov 2021, 2359 hours]</b> an Antigen Rapid Test(ART) administered by a trained professional, including a medical professional or government-recognised trained professional in the country/region of departure, if necessary. <b>Self-Swabs are not allowed</b>.
 They should also obtain a copy of the negative test result that meets the following conditions, as it will be used as proof that the traveller had been tested for COVID-19:
 - Is in English (or accompanied with an English translation);
 - Contains the traveller's name, and Date of Birth or Passport number (per the passport used to travel to Singapore); and
 - Reflects the date and result of the PCR test.